View Source ssl (ssl v11.2.6)

 The user's private key.

-Either the key can be provided directly as DER encoded entity, or indirectly using a crypto engine/provider (with key reference information) or an Erlang fun (with possible custom options).
-The latter two options can both be used for customized signing with for instance hardware security modules (HSM) or trusted platform modules (TPM).
+The key can be provided either directly as a DER-encoded entity, indirectly using a crypto engine/provider (with key reference information), or as an Erlang fun (with possible custom options).
+The latter two options can be used for customized signing with hardware security modules (HSM) or trusted platform modules (TPM).

 Types: Algorithms Legacy